mywristbands/puptinder/Sprint_Planning_Meeting_4.md

 ### Hajra Mobashar

-What I have done:
+What I have done: Completed front end for Home Screen, and mostly for the user profile screen.

 Any roadblocks: None at the moment.

-What I plan to do:
+What I plan to do: Use API calls to implement functionality for the home screen.
+User profile screen needs adjustment for characteristics list and personality list.
+Adjust the front end for the create profile screens 3 and 4 for better UX.

 ### Alannah Woodward